Help improve your experience of MyMarsden

 I’m currently having cancer treatment at imperial healthcare.
 I can access my records on my.Patientsknowbest.
 Why don’t all nhs health care providers use the same platform and if patients move between them the same platform can be used?

-Reb asked almost 2 years ago
+Reb asked over 3 years ago

 Thanks for your question.
 Different NHS health care providers may have different platforms and systems that they use for their patient records.
 As such, the way patients can view their own health records will also differ between these Trusts.